adopted-ember-addons/ember-data-factory-guy/README.md

 ##### handleCreate
-  - use chainable methods to build the response
+  - Use chainable methods to build the response
     - match - attributes that must be in request json
     - andReturns - attributes to include in response json
     - andFail - request should fail
+      - Takes a hash of options:
+        - status - HTTP status code, defaults to 500.
+        - response - error response message, or an errors hash for 422 status

-  - use hash of options to build the response
+  - Use hash of options to build the response
     - match - attributes that must be in request json
     - returns - attributes to include in response json
     - succeed - flag to indicate if the request should succeed ( default is true )
-    - this style will eventually be deprecated
+    - This style will eventually be deprecated in favor of chainable methods

   - need to wrap tests using handleCreate with: Ember.run.function() { 'your test' })